lucianghinda/allaboutcoding/cld169mru000808mk93xabchz.md

 end
 ```

-I think this is a good solution worth exploring if you/your team are using services.
-I did not presented this from start as I know quite a few teams that are using services in specific way (only to call external services) and they use models for everything else.
-For the purpose of this article it really does not matter where the logic is hidden.
+This is a good solution worth exploring if you/your team are using services.
+I did not present this from the start as I know quite a few teams that are using services in a specific ways (only to call external services), and they use models for everything else.
+For this article, it does not matter where the logic is hidden.

 ### Procedural action